$100,000 - $145,000

 - Present and promote the SAH Youth Program and its mission and activities in a consistently positive manner

-- Knowledge and understanding of issues working with young people, especially Asian Americans and Pacific Islanders ages 12-25
+- Extensive experience with youth organizing and program designing, and deep understanding of issues working with young people, especially Asian Americans and Pacific Islanders ages 12-25; youth organizing and mobilizing experience a must

 - Equivalent to graduation from a four-year college or university.
 MSW or advanced degree in Education preferred

-- Minimum five years of supervisory, program development, and management experience with professional staff in an agency, academic, or nonprofit setting preferred
+- Supervisory, program development, and management experience in an agency, academic, or nonprofit setting

 - Excellent judgment in complex, nuanced contexts